ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

     - Complaint patterns reveal a gap between quality and customer expectations.
 Cheaper products tend to have more physical failures (e.g., broken, defects).
 Luxury products, on the other hand, more often show subjective customer dissatisfaction (e.g., cheaply made) or focus more on value for money and expectations.
 As a result, customers tend to judge luxury items more critically.

+- There is a 15.7% problem review rate.
+It means roughly 1 in 6 jewelry reviews contains at least one complaint keyword.

 - Brand rankings are highly dynamic over time.
 The yearly analysis shows that: